 REI set a clear expectation of zero energy for all project stakeholders, which pushed the team to find innovative approaches to save energy and to collaborate more closely.
 It also set high expectations for subcontractors to right-size equipment.

 To achieve its goals, the following renewable energy, energy efficiency, and water efficiency solutions were implemented:More

 - A 2.2 megawatt solar system was installed, which produces enough renewable energy on-site to power 390 homes for a year.
-It is expected to power the entire facility, and provide REI with 20 years of free energy.
+It is expected to power the entire facility, bringing REI's overall energy savings to 101.6% and providing REI with the equivalent of 20 years of free energy.
 The size of the solar array was modeled to allow for skylights to provide natural light at workstations throughout the building.

 - A solar array covers 280,000 square feet of roof space, and the city of Goodyear's power station is located adjacent to the facility, which helps reduce energy loss through transmission.
 The public electric grid acts as a "continuous battery," with power being sent to the grid during the day and pulled back at night.
 REI plans to store power onsite using banks of batteries in the future.

 - The distribution center also features a non-evaporative cooling system which helps reduce the number of roof-top-units needed down to just four units, as opposed to the roughly 100 that would typically be required in a desert environment.
 This saves millions of gallons of water every year, and is helped by the fact that REI uses fans to stir the air within the building to reduce the temperature differential between floor and ceiling to just a few degrees.